knative/eventing/docs/delivery/README.md

   - to broker/triggers.
 - Be able to identify events that could not be delivered (Observability)
-- Be able to leverage existing error handling mechanisms provided by the underlying platform (eg. RabbitMQ dead letter exchange, Amazon SQS dead letter queue, Azure Service Bus dead letter queue, etc...).
+- Be able to leverage existing error handling mechanisms provided by the underlying platform (e.g. RabbitMQ dead letter exchange, Amazon SQS dead letter queue, Azure Service Bus dead letter queue, etc...).
-- Be able to redirect of error'ed events from a channel.
+- Be able to redirect events that encountered an error from a channel.

 ### Out of Scope